Examples of my work

 Burgeoning bulbs in Brize Norton

-I have been tidying a small cottage garden for a couple in Brize Norton, clearning overgrown ivy, weeding the gravel drive and garden, putting in primroses and planting hundreds of bulbs for the Spring.
-It's been a very satisfying job, bringing back an obviously previously well-tended garden to its full glory but there is still much to do.
+I tidied a small cottage garden for a couple in Brize Norton, clearning overgrown ivy, weeding the gravel drive and garden, putting in primroses and planting hundreds of bulbs for the Spring.
+A very satisfying job, bringing back an obviously previously well-tended garden to its full glory.

 Leafield Ridings